 Brotli Browser Support

 Brotli browser support has certainly improved (and continues to improve) even in just a matter of months.
-At the beginner of 2016, the only major browser that supported Brotli was Firefox.
+At the beginning of 2016, the only major browser that supported Brotli was Firefox.
 Now, other browsers such as Chrome, Opera, and Edge have jumped on board to also support the delivery of Brotli compressed assets.

 As mentioned above, if you have the KeyCDN Brotli feature enabled, however a visitor that isn’t using a supported web browser requests an asset, they will be delivered that asset either Gzipped or uncompressed depending on the compression settings defined.